Electronic Resources Accessible from DOI Locations Only

 The American Presidency Project

-The archives contain over 100,000 documents related to the study of the Presidency, from 1789 to the present
+The archives contain over one hundred thousand documents related to the study of the Presidency, from 1789 to the present

 Codification of Presidential Proclamations and Executive Orders from April 13, 1945 through January 20, 1989